 Previously we had provided an extensive list of tax deductions that you should be aware of as you prepare receipts and records for filing 2018 deductions in 2019.
 Tax minimization is always going to … [Read more...] about Tax Minimization : a Comprehensive (Updated) List of Tax Deductions and Credits for 2019 Filing of 2018 Taxes

 It is imperative that business owners take risks.
 That is how owners reach their goals, grow companies and make money.
 But, not all risks are good risks.
-They are more likely to succeed if … [Read more...] about Make Risk Less Risky
+They are more likely to succeed if planned and … [Read more...] about Make Risk Less Risky

 Do you have a business to sell in the next few years?
 If so, then you are joining the ranks of a significant number of owners who also wish to sell.
 Baby boomer business owners (born from 1946 to … [Read more...] about Positioning Your Business to Sell

 Traditional small business owners often tend to give millennials far less credit than they deserve.
 Although old school thought leaders have a lot to bring to the table, to increase profit, it's time … [Read more...] about Millennials — What are They Doing Right?

 "I just need to sell more, and I'll get out of this hole."
 "I just need to sell more, and I can retire in five years."
 "I just need to sell more, and I'll be able to grow."
 "I just need to … [Read more...] about Sales Don’t Always Equal Profit

 Human nature is inescapable, and we all experience its challenges from time to time.
 We do not mind doing a task that has to be done when it is easy, when we are interested in it, or when it does not … [Read more...] about 3 Ways to Maintain Long-Term Business Success